gyuri-lajos/everlog/readme.md

-### Starsmith
+# Everlog

-This is a project attempting to merge the work the IPFS crew has put into their Starlog (built with Metalsmith) with Metalwork (built with Metalsmith).
+### An IPFS blog built with Metalsmith

-The goal is to have a blog that both does what I want and is also deployable to IPFS.
+This is an ipfs-ready blog which is a cross between [metalwork](http://gitmx.com/ev/metalwork) and [starlog](http://github.com/ipfs/blog).

 ### Requirements

-You need to install Node.js, npm, and go-ipfs for this project to work on your machine -- newer the better.
+You need to install Node.js, npm, and go-ipfs for this project to work on your machine -- the newer the better.

 ### Getting started

-First, launch the ipfs daemon
+First, launch the ipfs daemon in a new window (or background the process with `&` or tmux)

 	% ipfs init # if you haven't already
 	% ipfs daemon